coq-io/exception/README.md

-# io-exception
+# IO Exception
-Abstract your errors into exceptions.
+> Abstract your errors into exceptions.

+    opam install coq-io-exception